American Airlines Citi AAdvantage MileUp Credit Card Review

 Why This Card Could Be Right For You

-As an introductory card in the American Airlines family offered by CitiBank, it has a few appealing points:
+As the introductory card in the American Airlines family of cards offered by CitiBank, here is what you can expect:

 - No annual fee